16 Life-Changing Slow Living Tips (You Can Start Today)

 Taking a slow approach to leisure time means defining what really brings you joy.

 And most importantly, it means making sacrifices.
 Because those joyful activities can’t be packed into a full calendar.
-If you want more time, some things just have to go.

-We often claim we “don’t have time,” but we spend hours on smartphones and TV.
+We often claim we don’t have time – but we spend hours scrolling our smartphones and watching TV.

-Mindfulness might seem New Age, but it’s actually a proven tool recommended by psychologists to combat depression and anxiety.
+Mindfulness might seem very New Age, but it’s actually a proven tool recommended by psychologists to combat depression and anxiety.

 When you’re more connected to the present, you appreciate life’s small pleasures and gain perspective on your problems.